 Couples can marry for a short time and still call their marriage a success when they go their separate ways.

 Couples can marry for reasons other than wanting to have children and call themselves a family.

 Couples can raise children successfully together even if they are not in love with each other.

 What Does This Mean for You?

-So, if you are not happy in your current marriage, ask yourself if it's the person that you're not happy to be with or the paradigm that you're not enjoying.
+If you are not happy in your current marriage, ask yourself if it's the person that you're not happy to be with or the paradigm that you're not enjoying.
 We make assumptions about things like monogamy, for example, but it's important to have a conversation with your mate about whether you are really cut out to be with one person or not.
 If you can't go outside the lines of "tradition," you are stuck with only two choices: stay against your will or leave and create fallout for your kids.

 Paradoxically, it is the people who are open-minded and willing to try something new who end up finding what works for them and their relationship.
 These people are more content to keep the nuptials intact because they know they have a choice; they know they're not stuck in a situation that makes them unhappy.